Yueming6568/Yueming6568.github.io/_pages/about.md

   - Robotics and Embodied Intelligence

 # 🔥 News
+- 2024/07: One paper is accepted by ACM TOMM.
 - 2024/06: I am invited to give a talk about my Master's thesis ([slides](https://github.com/Songlin1998/songlin1998.github.io/raw/main/docs/Songlin%20Yang-Talk-20240611.pdf)).
 - 2024/05: I have successfully defended my Master's thesis.
 - 2024/03: One paper is accepted by [ICME 2024](https://2024.ieeeicme.org/).